varnerlab/Gibbs-Minimization-Code/README.md

 calculation i+1.
 At the end of ``number_of_runs`` calculations, the best solutions (and associated error) are written to the ``best_soln_archive.dat`` and
 ``best_error_archive.dat`` text files.
 The species abundance (in units of mmol/L) is written in the first ``number_of_species`` rows while the Lagrangian multipliers are written in the remaining entries.
 Each column is a separate potential solution.

+# How do we check if the solution is ok?
+For the solution to be feasible, the lower and upper bound species constraints, and the elemental balance constraints must be satisfied.
+The lower and upper species constraints will always be satisfied (given the way the calculation is structured).
+To check the violation of the elemental balances, we calculate the elemental residual using the function:

+      function check_element_balances(soln_array,problem_data_model)

+          # get some stuff from the data model -
+          atom_matrix = problem_data_model.atom_matrix
+          total_atom_array = problem_data_model.total_atom_array
+          number_of_species = problem_data_model.number_of_species

+          # compute the elemental residual -
+          element_error = atom_matrix*soln_array[1:number_of_species] - total_atom_array

+          # 5 x 1 array
+          return transpose(element_error)*element_error
+      end

+which is called for each solution.
+The elemental balance constraint violation is returned to the work space in the ``element_error_archive`` array.